-The PACT program recognizes the importance of having an equitable system for managing the use of Park District facilities.
+The PACT program recognizes the importance of having an equitable system for managing the use of Park District Facilities.
 Park District Facilities are available not only to PACT organizations but also to the general public through Park District sponsored activities or on their own in accordance with the Park District's Park Code.
 With this in mind the PACT program sets forth the following standards in regard to the use and permitting of the community parks, centers, and specialized facilities:

 - The Park District has a responsibility to provide open space for free play and community access apart from organized activities.
-As a result, the Park District will work to assure that a portion of open hours are dedicated to public use and are not permitted for any outside activities. - The Park District has first priority to schedule its programs, activities, and events on Park District property but will cooperate with PACT organizations to assure that the best use of the property is achieved and that the interests of all concerned are upheld. - No reservations will be made at areas under construction when doing so places undue hardships on the Park District and users of the property, or poses safety concerns that are not realistically manageable.
+As a result, the Park District will work to assure that a portion of open hours are dedicated to public use and are not permitted for any outside activities. - The Park District has first priority to schedule its programs, activities, and events on Park District property but will cooperate with PACT organizations to assure that the best use of the property is achieved and that the interests of all concerned are upheld.

-• The Park District reserves the right to temporarily close facilities when unsafe conditions exist including, but not limited to, weather, overuse wear, special events, etc.
+- No reservations will be made at areas under construction, when doing so places undue hardships or poses safety concerns to the Park District and users of the property. - The Park District reserves the right to temporarily close facilities at any time when conditions exist including, but not limited to, construction, weather, overuse wear, special events, etc.